CTSRD-CHERI/Toooba-mibench2/README.md

-# MiBench2 for SSITH
+# MiBench2 for BESSPIN

-This repository is a fork of the [MiBench2](https://github.com/impedimentToProgress/MiBench2) benchmark ported for the SSITH project.
+This repository is a fork of the [MiBench2](https://github.com/impedimentToProgress/MiBench2) benchmark ported for the BESSPIN project.
-Please use the `ssith` branch for all SSITH-related work.
+Please use the `master` and `develop` branches for all BESSPIN-related work.

 Every directory in this project is a self-contained benchmark with a standalone `Makefile`.